ajpawlicki/tgc-workshop/README.md

 At the bottom of the output, you will see a list of events.
 One will be something like `Failed to pull image "workshop/publisher": rpc error: code = Unknown desc = Error response from daemon: pull access denied for workshop/publisher, repository does not exist or may require 'docker login'`

-The problem is that Kubernetes thinks that we want to pull our `workshop/publisher` image from a remote image repository, like docker hub.
-Since our images are local, we need to indicate to Kubernetes that we do not want it to try pulling this image.
+Kubernetes thinks that we want to pull our `workshop/publisher` image from a remote image repository, like docker hub.
+We need to indicate to Kubernetes that we do not want it to try pulling this image.

 ```
 $ kubectl run publisher --image=workshop/publisher --image-pull-policy=Never